Web-Ares/shaker-back/wp-content/plugins/polylang/readme.txt

 Contributors: Chouby
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CCWWYUUQV8F4E
-Tags: multilingual, bilingual, translate, translation, language, multilanguage, international, localization Requires at least: 3.5
+Tags: multilingual, bilingual, translate, translation, language, multilanguage, international, localization Requires at least: 4.0
-Tested up to: 4.1
+Tested up to: 4.4
-Stable tag: 1.6.5
+Stable tag: 1.8.4
 License: GPLv2 or later

-Polylang adds multilingual content management support to WordPress.
+Making WordPress multilingual

 == Description ==

 = Features  =

 Polylang allows you to create a bilingual or multilingual WordPress site.
 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation of a post, whether it is in the default language or not, is optional.
-The translation has to be done by the site editor as Polylang does not integrate any automatic or professional translation service.

 * You can use as many languages as you want.
 RTL language scripts are supported.
-WordPress languages files are automatically downloaded and updated.
+WordPress languages packs are automatically downloaded and updated.
 * You can translate posts, pages, media, categories, post tags, menus, widgets...
-Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
+* Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
-* The language is either set by the content or by the language code in url (either directory or subdomain), or you can use one different domain per language
+* The language is either set by the content or by the language code in url, or you can use one different subdomain or domain per language
 * Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
 * A customizable language switcher is provided as a widget or in the nav menu
 * The admin interface is of course multilingual too and each user can set the WordPress admin language in its profile

-= Translators =

-The plugin admin interface is currently available in 37 languages: English, French, German by [Christian Ries](http://www.singbyfoot.lu), Russian by [yoyurec](http://yoyurec.in.ua) and unostar, Greek by [theodotos](http://www.ubuntucy.org), Dutch by [AlbertGn](http://wordpress.org/support/profile/albertgn), Hebrew by [ArielK](http://www.arielk.net), Polish by [Peter Paciorkiewicz](http://www.paciorkiewicz.pl), [Bartosz](http://www.dfactory.eu/) and Sebastian Janus, Latvian by [@AndyDeGroo](http://twitter.com/AndyDeGroo), Italian by [Luca Barbetti](http://wordpress.org/support/profile/lucabarbetti), Danish by [Compute](http://wordpress.org/support/profile/compute), Spanish by Curro, Portuguese by [Vitor Carvalho](http://vcarvalho.com/), Lithuanian by [Naglis Jonaitis](http://najo.lt/), Turkish by [darchws](http://darch.ws/) and [Abdullah Pazarbasi](http://www.abdullahpazarbasi.com/), Finnish by [Jani Alha](http://www.wysiwyg.fi), Bulgarian by [pavelsof](http://wordpress.org/support/profile/pavelsof), Belarusian by [Alexander Markevitch](http://fourfeathers.by/), Afrikaans by [Kobus Joubert](http://translate3d.com/), Hungarian by Csaba Erdei, Norwegian by [Tom Boersma](http://www.oransje.com/), Slovak by [Branco (WebHostingGeeks.com)](http://webhostinggeeks.com/user-reviews/), Swedish by [matsii](http://wordpress.org/support/profile/matsii) and [Jon Täng](http://jontang.se), Catalan by [Núria Martínez Berenguer](http://www.linkedin.com/profile/view?id=127867004&trk=nav_responsive_tab_profile&locale=en_US), Ukrainian by [cmd soft](http://www.cmd-soft.com/), [http://getvoip.com/](http://getvoip.com/) and [Andrii Ryzhkov](https://github.com/andriiryzhkov), Estonian by [Ahto Naris](http://profiles.wordpress.org/ahtonaris/), Venetian by Michele Brunelli, simplified Chinese by [Changmeng Hu](http://www.wpdaxue.com), Indonesian by [ajoull](http://www.ajoull.com/), Arabic by [Anas Sulaiman](http://ahs.pw/), Traditional Chinese by [香腸](http://sofree.cc/), Czech by [Přemysl Karbula](http://www.premyslkarbula.cz), Serbian by Sinisa, Myanmar by Sithu Thwin, Croatian by Bajro, Brazilian Portuguese by [Henrique Vianna](http://henriquevianna.com/), Georgian by [Tours in Georgia](http://www.georgia-tours.eu/)
+If you wish to use a professional or automatic translation service, you can install [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/), as an addon of Polylang.
+Lingotek offers a complete translation management system which provides services such as translation memory or semi-automated translation processes (e.g. machine translation > human translation > legal review).

+If you wish to migrate from WPML, you can use the plugin [WPML to Polylang](https://wordpress.org/plugins/wpml-to-polylang/)

 = Credits =

+Thanks a lot to all translators who [help translating Polylang](https://translate.wordpress.org/projects/wp-plugins/polylang).
+Thanks a lot to [Alex Lopez](http://www.alexlopez.rocks/) for the design of the banner and the logo.
 Most of the flags included with Polylang are coming from [famfamfam](http://famfamfam.com/) and are public domain.
-Icons are coming from [Icomoon](http://icomoon.io/) and are licensed under GPL.
 Wherever third party code has been used, credit has been given in the code’s comments.

 = Do you like Polylang? =